 To make a binding death benefit nomination, follow these steps:

-Contact your super fund to obtain the necessary forms for making a binding death benefit nomination.
+Contact your super fund to obtain the necessary forms for making a binding death benefit nomination and review the fund's Binding Death Benefit Nomination (BDBN) form and eligibility criteria.

 Submit the form to your super fund and confirm its acceptance.